Skip to main content

 Fraud, bribery and corruption

 The ESC requires all staff at all times to act honestly and with integrity and to safeguard the public resources for which they are responsible.
-I will not accept any level of fraud, bribery or corruption; consequently, any case will be thoroughly investigated and dealt with appropriately.
+I will not accept any level of fraud, bribery or corruption; consequently, any case alleging such conduct will be thoroughly investigated and dealt with appropriately.
 The ESC is committed to ensuring that opportunities for fraud, bribery and corruption are reduced to the lowest possible level of risk.

 The ESC’s standard procedure is to declare any fraud, whistleblowing or control failure incidents to the AAB and this forms part of the annual assurance process.

-In 2023/24 and 2022/23 there were no instances of fraud or bribery identified or detected.
+In 2024/25 and 2023/24 there were no instances of fraud or bribery identified or detected.

 Information security